IAbrahamI/Password_Manager/README.md

     ```bash
     git clone https://github.com/your-username/your-repository.git
     ```
+	  Or you can also  download the zip file under the **<> Code** button on the repository and extract the file on your device

-2. Navigate to the project directory:
+2. Open a command terminal and navigate to the project directory:

     ```bash
-    cd your-repository
+    cd Password_Manager
     ```

-3. Install `auto-py-to-exe` (see requirements file to check the tested version):
+3. Install the required dependencies using pip:

     ```bash
-    pip install auto-py-to-exe
+    pip install -r requirements.txt
     ```

-4. Launch `auto-py-to-exe`:
+5. Launch `auto-py-to-exe`:

     ```bash
     auto-py-to-exe
     ```
+    Or in case you get an error message try using the following command:
+     ```bash
+    python -m auto_py_to_exe
+    ```
+    You will then be able to see a graphical user interface.

-5. Follow the prompts in the graphical user interface to configure your executable.
+6. Follow the prompts in the graphical user interface to configure your executable.

 - Make sure to click on "**Select Script**" and navigate to the `App.py` file in your project directory.
 This is the entry point for your password manager application.

--   Under "**Additional Files**," make sure to click on the "**Add Folder**" and include the packages `Scripts` and `_internal`
+-   Under "**Additional Files**," make sure to click on the "**Add Folder**" and include the packages `Scripts` and `Secrets`.

 -   Optionally, you can configure the "**Icon**".
-There is a .ico file in the repository which was created for it.
+There is a .ico file in the repository which was created for it in the folder `Images` .
 If no icon is specified, the executable will be saved with the default python executable file icon.

 -   Optionally, you can configure the "**Output Directory**" to specify where the generated executable file will be saved.
 If no output directory is specified, the executable will be saved in the default location.

 -   Once you've configured the settings to your preference, click on "Convert .py to .exe" to generate the executable file.

-6. Click on "Convert .py to .exe" to generate the executable file.
+-  Click on "Convert .py to .exe" to generate the executable file.

-7. Once the conversion is complete, you'll find the executable file in the specified output directory.
+-  Once the conversion is complete, you'll find the executable file in the specified output directory.

+-  Under the new output directory make sure to move the two **sv_ttk** folders under the `Images` folder inside the `_internal` order which was created with the executable.

+## How to Use the Password Manager

+### Step 1: Sign In

+1. Download and install an authenticator app such as Google Authenticator on your smartphone.
+2. Open the password manager application.
+3. Click on the "Sign In" button.
+4. Follow the on-screen instructions to enter your desired username and generate a QR code for authentication.
+5. Open the authenticator app on your smartphone and scan the QR code displayed on the screen.
+5. Once the QR code is scanned, the authenticator app will generate a unique token then click on the "Done" button.

+### Step 2: Log In

+1. Open the password manager application.
+2. Click on the "Log In" button.
+3. Enter your username.
+6. Enter the token generated by the authenticator app into the password manager application.
+7. Click on the "Log in" button to log in.

+### Step 3: Access Passwords

+1. Upon successful authentication, you will be logged into the password manager dashboard.
+2. From the dashboard, you can view, add, modify, or remove passwords as needed.
+3. To add a new password, click on the "Add Password" button and fill in the required information.
+4. To modify  existing entry , select the ID from the list and fill in the required information.

+5. Generate Password
+- To generate a new password, click on the "Generate Password" button.
+- Enter the desired length of the password in the provided entry field.
+- Optionally, check the following checkboxes to include:
+    -   Uppercase letters
+    -   Digits (numbers)
+    -   Special characters
+- Click on the "Generate" button to create a new password.
+The password will be stored on the .
+#### Additional Options
+1.  **Language Selection**: Use the language select box to switch between different language options.
+2.  **View Mode**: Use the view mode select box to switch between different display modes.

+### Step 4: Log Out

+1. To log out of the password manager application, simply click on the "X" button.
+This will log you off, close the Dashboard and send you back to the first window.

 ## License